cathalgarvey/lamport_signatures/README.md

 Released under the GNU General Public License 3.0
 A novice's implementation of the Quantum-Computer-Resistant Lamport Signature scheme in Python 3

+**Don't use or rely on this code.
+It was an experiment when I was inexperienced and looking into post-quantum crypto, but I was not then and am still not now competent enough to be trusted with security-critical cryptographic constructions.**

 Dependencies:
 * None if using Python 3.3
 * PyCrypto if using a lesser version of Python: Necessary for its Crypto-Secure Pseudo-Random Number Generator.